-No this isn't a hard sell ebook sales page, just an invitation to read the real experience of an owner builder starting from an uncleared bush block to moving in day.
+This is an invitation to be immersed in the real experience of an owner builder starting from an uncleared bush block to moving in day.
 If you ever wanted to build your own home, this will inspire you and show you how to get to the finish line, and enjoy the experience.

 Let's see what's inside...

 Testimonial.
 "Steel Yourself is a definitive guide for an owner builder specifically considering steel building kits.
 In addition the author, Michael Jenner, provides an extremely useful guide that applies to other owner build projects as the book details the navigation route required for building approvals and the project management skills required.

 In an easy-to-read format, Michael invites the reader on his personal journey as he undertakes his own, mainly solo, build of a kit home on a heavily vegetated rural block with fire hazard and wildlife corridor restrictions and regulations.
 Anyone considering following a similar path will appreciate the process in which Michael outlines everything required with gaining building approvals and working with government and utilities to ensure the build proceeds with minimum delays.
 Much value can be gained from following the checklists and timeline management techniques that Michael employs that results in his project becoming his home in nine months from the first building approval step.